CalderH/yearbook-senior-section/README.md

-# liber-senior-section
+# yearbook-senior-section
-A database system for the senior section of Liber Brunensis, the Brown yearbook
+A system for managing senior section data and generating layouts